1 / 10

 "The Kia Sportage has proven to be a real hit, thanks to a winning combination of affordability, practicality, a decent drive and stylish good looks.
 It’s even more appealing today, following a well-judged 2018 facelift and the introduction of efficient engines."

-The Sportage success story started with its predecessor, launched in 2010.
-This was little short of a revelation compared to the prosaic model that came before it.
+The Kia Sportage success story started with its predecessor, launched in 2010.
+This was a little short of a revelation compared to the prosaic model that came before it.
 The car’s launch saw the Sportage’s appeal and desirability skyrocket, and that momentum has accelerated with this version.
+Meanwhile, next year, there will be an all-new car.
+If you can't wait that long, read our Kia Sportage review to find out why this current car has proved so popular.

-To drive, it’s not the most dynamic of vehicles, and doesn’t offer the sporty sharpness of a Ford Kuga.
+To drive, the Kia Sportage is not the most dynamic of vehicles, and doesn’t offer the sporty sharpness of a Ford Kuga.
 But it’s a fine all-rounder, with a cushioned ride quality and reasonably accurate steering.
 Even models with larger wheels don’t get too irritable – fortunate, because many versions do wear the eye-catching 19-inch wheels.

-For years, the Sportage range has been centred around diesel engines.
+For years, the Kia Sportage range has been centred around diesel engines.
 Again, they’re fine, without being spectacular.
-Recently, 48-volt mild hybrid technology has been added to the 1.6-litre versions, giving them a little more responsiveness to the accelerator and extended ‘engine-off’ stop-start to save fuel.
+Recently, 48-volt mild-hybrid technology has been added to the 1.6-litre versions, giving them a little more responsiveness to the accelerator and extended ‘engine-off’ stop-start to save fuel.

-You’re better off with diesel than petrol.
+You’re better off with diesel than petrol with the 2021 Kia Sportage.
 The non-turbo entry-level petrol engine is weedy and needs revving to release its power, while the turbocharged version is far too thirsty.
 Most Sportages are sold with a manual gearbox, which is slick and light – and an electronic parking brake option makes life easy during fully laden hill-starts.

-Kia includes a decent level of standard equipment even on base models.
-Instead of using trim names, the firm uses numbers from 1 to 4 instead, plus sporty-look versions called GT-Line and GT-Line S. Higher-grade models have genuinely luxurious features, including air-conditioned seats fitted to range-topping models.
+Kia includes a decent level of standard equipment even on base models of the Sportage.
+Instead of using trim names, the firm uses numbers from 1 to 4 instead, plus sporty-look versions called GT-Line and GT-Line S. Higher-grade Kia Sportages have genuinely luxurious features, including air-conditioned seats fitted to range-topping models.

 Then there’s Kia’s famously superb warranty.
 It covers vehicles for seven-years or 100,000 miles, and really demonstrates the brand’s reliability credentials.
 Research shows some people really do choose a Kia over a rival car because of the warranty.
-With the Sportage, they’re getting a fine all-rounder thrown in, too.
+With the Sportage, they’re getting a fine all-rounder thrown in, too and one of the best family SUVs going.

 Comfort and design: Kia Sportage interior